mr-speedster/DB2Azure/README.md

 ## Description

 DB2Azure helps automate the process of extracting data from SQL Server and PostgreSQL databases and uploading it directly to Azure Blob Storage in either JSON or CSV format.
-The package includes two main modules for SQL Server (`SQLLoader`) and PostgreSQL (`PostgreLoader`), each providing methods for executing SQL queries and transferring the data to Azure Blob Storage.
+More Data Sources and Data Formats will be available in upcoming releases.

+The UploadManager is the main utility of the package.
+The user needs to initialize the UploadManager with the desired configurations before pushing content.
+This involves setting up a desired Reader and Converter.
+Users would only need to call the `push_up` function of the UploadManager.
+In case fine-grain control is desired, the component functions could be used.

+The package consists of two sub-modules, `readers` and `converters`.
+Readers contain modules to read data from various Data Sources.
+Converters help convert the data to the desired format.
+The UploadManager can be configured with a mix of any data source with any data converter to create the desired configuration.

 ### Key Features

+- **Extendable Server Support**: The data flow is architected in a way that any Server can be configured to be read and used.
   - **SQL Server Support**: Extracts data from Microsoft SQL Server databases using `pyodbc`.
   - **PostgreSQL Support**: Extracts data from PostgreSQL databases using `psycopg`.
+- **Extendable Data Type Support**: The data can be formatted into configurable types currently limitted to JSON and CSV.
-- **Azure Blob Storage Upload**: Uploads data as JSON or CSV to Azure Blob Storage using the `azure-storage-blob`.
+- **Azure Blob Storage Upload**: Uploads data to Azure Blob Storage using the `azure-storage-blob`.
 - **Flexibility**: Allows customization of folder path, file name, and blob URL.
+  Allows easy addition of other data types as well as data sources.
 - **Error Handling**: Provides detailed error messages in case of failures.

 ## Installation